dunhamjared/dunhamjared/README.md

 - MySQL
 - MSSQL

-What I used to work with:
+I used to work with:

 - jQuery
 - Handlebars